durbar2003/Coffea-Casa-Monitoring/README.md

 # Coffea-Casa-Monitoring
-Container for monitoring the Coffea Casa Analysis Facility
+Prototype for monitoring the Coffea Casa Analysis Facility